talicopanda/social-media-influence-analysis/README.md

 TODO: picture

-This is okay in a 2D latent embedding space like the one in the picture since the number of cubes (squares in that case) grows quadratically with the length of the embedding space.
+This is okay in a 2D latent embedding space like the one in the picture since the number of cubes (or squares, in this case) grows quadratically with the length of the embedding space.
 However, most embedding algorithms embedd in high dimensional spaces that could exceed 500 dimensions.
-This causes our number of hyper cubes (i.e. number of topics considered) to inscrease unreasonably for any feasable data analysis.
+This causes our number of hyper cubes (i.e. number of topics considered) to increase unreasonably for any feasable data analysis.

 We then consider a few different approaches to go around this issue under the [Implementation](#implementation) section.
 For now, this general abstraction that we can partition our content space of tweets into different topics is sufficient.